 All other patients

-Two visitors per day will be allowed during visiting hours, with one visitor permitted to visit at a time.
+Two designated visitors per hospitalization may be identified to visit the patient.
+These 2 designated visitors may not change during the patient’s hospital stay and they may visit daily.
+Visitors are permitted during visiting hours, with one visitor permitted to visit at a time.
 Please be sure to check out with the unit secretary on the unit when departing.

 - Visitors under the age of 18 not allowed.